Sergio Díaz (footballer, born 1998): Real Madrid

 Sergio Diaz is the second Paraguayan to play in Real Madrid preceding Javier Acuña.

 He played with Real Madrid B at the beginning of the 2016 season.

 Diaz was included in Real Madrid U19 squad for UEFA Youth League, making his debut against Sporting Club de Portugal.
 Diaz scored the opener for Los Blancos, but Sporting eventually equalized.

 Loan to CD Lugo

 On 10 August 2017, Díaz was loaned to Segunda División club CD Lugo for one year.
 He suffered a knee injury on 16 November 2017, which kept him out for the rest of the season.

 Loan to Corinthians

 A year later, on 30 July 2018, he was loaned to Brazilian club Corinthians, for one and a half-year.

 Loan to Cerro Porteño

 Díaz returned to Cerro Porteño on loan for the 2019–2020 Paraguayan Primera División season.

 Loan to Club América

 On 29 July 2020, Díaz joined Liga MX side América on loan with an option to buy.

+Return to Cerro Porteño

+On 14 January 2022, Díaz returned to Paraguay, permanently joining Cerro Porteño.

+Later career

+In June 2023, Díaz rescinded his contract with Cerro and on 8 July he joined Super League Greece club Panetolikos, signing a two-year contract.
+He scored his first goal for the club on 19 February 2023, in a 2–2 draw against Asteras Tripoli.
+On 15 June 2025, he returned to Paraguay, this time joining Sportivo Luqueño.
+He scored on his debut on 11 July 2025, where Luqueño beat General Caballero 2–0.